MS Zaandam: Construction and career

 The cruise ship was constructed by Fincantieri Cantieri Navali Italiana SpA at Marghera, Italy with the yard number 6036 and the keel was laid down on 26 June 1998.
 The vessel was launched on 29 April 1999 and completed on 6 April 2000.
 Zaandam was christened by Mary-Kate and Ashley Olsen in May 2000.
 The ship is registered in the Netherlands and owned and operated by the Holland America Line.

-Zaandam currently sails through Canada and New England during the summer and during the winter sails Mexico and Hawaii.
+Zaandam formerly sailed through Canada and New England during the summer and during the winter sails Mexico and Hawaii.
 In December and January, Zaandam cruises the Antarctic and South America.

 On 24 June 2018, the U.S. Centers for Disease Control and Prevention reported that 73 people became ill on Zaandam in a norovirus outbreak en voyage from Seattle, Washington to Alaska.